eh-munna/bit-by-bit/README.md

 # **Bit By Bit** - Fullstack Learning Journey

-## **Video Hosting with Tag-Based Filtering and Related Content**

-Build a dynamic video hosting platform where users can explore videos filtered by tags and discover related content seamlessly, all managed through a robust Redux Toolkit architecture with asynchronous data fetching.
+## **Expense Tracker with Redux Toolkit**

+This branch implements a dynamic **Expense Tracker** application using **Redux Toolkit** for efficient state management.

 ---

-## **redux_6.1** Branch Overview
+## **Branch: `redux_7.1` Overview**

-Welcome to **redux_6.1** of **Bit By Bit!**
+Welcome to **`redux_7.1`** of **Bit By Bit!**

-In this branch, I developed a complete video hosting application that fetches and displays videos from an API.
-Users can:

-- Filter videos dynamically by selected tags
-- Open a video to view detailed information
-- Automatically load and display related videos based on tags or context
+In this branch, I’ve built a fully functional CRUD application to manage expenses.
+Key features include:

+- Adding new expenses
+- Viewing the list of expenses
+- Editing existing expenses
+- Deleting expenses

-All state management and data fetching are handled by **Redux Toolkit**, ensuring a predictable, centralized, and scalable application state.
+The app leverages **Redux Toolkit** to ensure a predictable, centralized, and scalable application state.

 ---

-## **Branch Organization**

-### **Key Topics Covered**
+## **Key Topics and Features**

-- Fetched video data from an API using **Redux Thunk** for asynchronous logic
+- Fetch expenses data from an API using **Redux Thunk** for asynchronous operations
-- Managed video collections and individual video details in **Redux slices**
-- Implemented filtering logic to show videos matching user-selected tags
-- Displayed related videos when a video is opened
-- Ensured immutable state updates with **Redux Toolkit createSlice**
+- Maintain immutable state updates with `createSlice` from Redux Toolkit
-- Connected React components to Redux for:
+- Integrate React components with Redux for:

   - Dispatching async thunks
-  - Selecting video data and UI state
+  - Managing UI updates when editing or deleting expenses

-- Handled loading and error states gracefully for improved user experience
+- Implement graceful handling of loading and error states for a smoother user experience

 ---